The Fox And The Hedgehog: The Triumphs And Perils Of Going Big

 His story is one of many triumphs — and a tragedy that he continues to dwell on many decades later.
 This week on Hidden Brain, we explore his story, and what it can tell us about how we view our roles in the world.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Renee Klahr, and Rhaina Cohen.
-Our supervising producer is Tara Boyle.
-Follow us on Twitter @hiddenbrain , and l isten for our stories each week on your local public radio station.
+This week's show was produced by Jenny Schmidt, and edited by Tara Boyle.
+Our team also includes Rhaina Cohen, Parth Shah, Laura Kwerel and Thomas Lu.
+Follow us on Twitter @hiddenbrain, and listen for our stories each week on your local public radio station.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.